 Another tearjerker from the director behind Blue Valentine, The Place Beyond the Pines follows the doomed, toxic romance between Luke (Ryan Gosling) and Romina (Eva Mendes).
 Luke turns to bank robbing to support Romina and their child, and his decision creates a legacy of pain and frustration that will echo across generations and families.

-Featured still from "The Place Beyond the Pines" via Focus Features.
+Featured still from "Take This Waltz" via Magnolia Pictures.
 Additional stills via Universal Pictures; Focus Features; Paramount Pictures; Metro-Goldwyn-Mayer; 20th Century Fox; and Columbia Pictures.